sacherjj/CasperLabs/docs/CONTRACTS.md

 **Calling a stored contract by name**

-An address of a stored contract can be saved as a UREF in context of the user's account and associated with a convenient, human readable, string key.
+For convenience, a contract address can be associated with a name in the context of user's account.

 Typically this is done in the same contract that calls `store_function`.
-In the example below `counter_ext` is a function in the same module as the contract being executed.
+In the example below
+`counter_ext` is a function in the same module as the executing contract.
-The function will bo stored on blockchain with `store_function` and its address saved into a UREF that can be referred to by its name `"counter"`.
+The function is stored on blockchain with `store_function` and its address saved into a UREF that can be referred to by its name `"counter"`.

 ```
     //create map of references for stored contract
     let mut counter_urefs: BTreeMap<String, Key> = BTreeMap::new();